check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

     you will be taken to your home directory

 * `ls`
-    - This command lists the contents of the directory you are currently in.If you want to see the contents of a different directory, type `ls` followed by the directories path.
+    - This command lists the contents of the directory you are currently in.
+If you want to see the contents of a different directory, type `ls` followed by the directories path.
     `ls/home/username/Documents` will show you the contents of the Documents directory.